-- (a) Except as provided in paragraphs (b) through (h) of this section, no person who holds a private pilot certificate may act as pilot in command of an aircraft that is carrying passengers or property for compensation or hire; nor may that person, for compensation or hire, act as pilot in command of an aircraft. - (b) A private pilot may, for compensation or hire, act as pilot in command of an aircraft in connection with any business or employment if: - (1) The flight is only incidental to that business or employment; and - (2) The aircraft does not carry passengers or property for compensation or hire.
+(a) Except as provided in paragraphs (b) through (h) of this section, no person who holds a private pilot certificate may act as pilot in command of an aircraft that is carrying passengers or property for compensation or hire; nor may that person, for compensation or hire, act as pilot in command of an aircraft. (b) A private pilot may, for compensation or hire, act as pilot in command of an aircraft in connection with any business or employment if: (1) The flight is only incidental to that business or employment; and (2) The aircraft does not carry passengers or property for compensation or hire.

-TSL anticipates initially using a cadre of specially trained staff to conduct the sUAS operations.
+TVPLS anticipates initially using a cadre of specially trained staff to conduct the sUAS operations.
 While these individuals will not hold commercial pilot licenses.
-The sUAS will not carry property for compensation or hire since they will be used solely to assist in evaluation of the infrastructure, equipment, right-of-way, assets, bridges, tunnels and out-buildings in furtherance of TSL's client's primary business, the successful operation of a infrastructure; however, the employees' operation of the sUAS will not be incidental to their employment with TSL, and they will be compensated for such work.
+The sUAS will not carry property for compensation or hire since they will be used solely to document or review specific sites in furtherance of TVPLS's client's primary business, and to create short marketing or advertising videos of designated areas for TVPLS's clients.
+The employees' operation of the sUAS will not be incidental to their employment with TVPLS, and they will be compensated for such work.
 Without an exemption, the pilot would be required to hold a commercial pilot certificate under §61.133.
 However, the risk associated with the contemplated operations is less than the risk posed by a traditional aircraft.
-The sUAS will fly at altitudes well below the permissible limits for other civil aircraft, eliminating the risk to other aircraft, and within a geographical envelope under the sole control of TSL clients.
-Accordingly, the risk would be limited to TSL personnel, who will be appropriately outfitted in safety gear, and TSL client's property on the ground.
-Requiring a commercial pilot certificate would provide no appreciable safety benefit and would needlessly impose additional cost on TSL.
+The sUAS will fly at altitudes well below the permissible limits for other civil aircraft, eliminating the risk to other aircraft, and within a geographical envelope under the sole control of TVPLS clients.
+Accordingly, the risk would be limited to TVPLS personnel, who will be appropriately outfitted in safety gear, and TVPLS client's property on the ground.
+Requiring a commercial pilot certificate would provide no appreciable safety benefit and would needlessly impose additional cost on TVPLS.
 Because the contemplated operations would not comply with §61.113(b)(1) and none of the other exceptions to paragraph (a) apply, relief is needed from both paragraphs (a) and (b).